 - Stanford University School of Medicine

 Cardiac transplantation remains the treatment of choice for many patients with end-stage heart failure (HF) with severely impaired functional capacity despite optimal medical therapy.
 Although barriers to long-term survival remain, the outcome among transplant recipients has improved over several decades as a result of careful recipient and donor selection, advances in immunosuppression, and the prevention and treatment of opportunistic infections.
-(See "Overview of the therapy of heart failure with reduced ejection fraction" and "Indications and contraindications for cardiac transplantation".)
+(See "Overview of the therapy of heart failure with reduced ejection fraction" and "Indications and contraindications for cardiac transplantation in adults".)

 Current survival in adults after orthotopic heart transplantation, retransplantation, and combined organ transplantation will be reviewed here.
 The data presented are contained in the Adult Heart Report from the Registry of the International Society for Heart and Lung Transplantation (ISHLT), published annually [1-3].
 Additional information regarding the indications for cardiac transplantation and treatment following transplantation is presented separately.
-(See "Indications and contraindications for cardiac transplantation" and "Induction and maintenance of immunosuppressive therapy in cardiac transplantation" and "Acute cardiac allograft rejection: Diagnosis" and "Acute cardiac allograft rejection: Treatment".)
+(See "Indications and contraindications for cardiac transplantation in adults" and "Induction and maintenance of immunosuppressive therapy in cardiac transplantation" and "Acute cardiac allograft rejection: Diagnosis" and "Acute cardiac allograft rejection: Treatment".)

 OUTCOME AFTER FIRST HEART TRANSPLANTATION